bvoightlab/bvoightlab.github.io/index.md

 {% capture text %}

-We have a dedicated mission of training and scholarship for the bright, hard working and enthusiastic young scientists in the group!
+We have a dedicated mission of training and scholarship for the bright, hard working and enthusiastic scientists in the group!

 {%
   include button.html